 “Maths teaches you life skills” – Rory, Year 5

 “There are so many tricky things which means that you have to work hard to find a solution” – Chloe, Year 5

 “When people think of maths they think of hard problems, when actually maths is everywhere around you” – Raha, Year 6

 The children at Blenheim Primary School are always surrounded by a love of maths that comes from everyone in the school community.
 Here are some of the things that the grown-ups said when they were asked about maths:

-“I love maths because I love cake, and you need to know how to weigh in g and kg” – Mr Osborn, Deputy Head of School.
+“I love maths because I love cake, and you need to know how to weigh in g and kg” – Mr Osborn, Head of School.

 “I use maths lots when I calculate the distance of hikes and when finding the rhythm in music” – Miss Musgrave, Year 3 teacher

 “Maths helps me in everything I do” – Miss Crowe, Year 2 teacher

 “Maths is so helpful in life.
 You can’t get by without it.
 It is something that you don’t even think about” – Miss Chapman and Mrs Williams, Year 5

 “I love maths, I need it every day” – Miss Norman, Year 1 teacher